ATL

 Asa Newell

-Newell produces at an average rate for a 11-minute workload.
+Newell produces at an poor rate for a 11-minute workload.

 Every stat, every credit, every cost — per game average